A Pan You Don't Cook In (Oil Pan Gasket Replacement)

 One sign you may have an oil pan gasket leak is a spot of oil visible under your vehicle where you park.
 If the leak is bad enough and your engine has lost enough oil, the oil light in your vehicle may illuminate.

-Let Luke's team know if you are experiencing any of these things.
+Let our team here at Luke's know if you are experiencing any of these things.
 It needs to be repaired, so you don't lose more oil and damage your engine.
 Sometimes an oil pan gasket can be in a spot that's hard to work on and can take some time to replace.
 Our trained technicians will also check the oil pan itself to see if it's been damaged and needs to be replaced.

 The life of your engine may depend on it.